What is a wolfdog?

 A wolfdog is a dog with recent wolf heritage.
-That is, a wolfdog has a pure wolf ancestor within the last five generations.
-(That would be the wolfdog’s great-great-great grandparent.)
+That is, a wolfdog who has a verified captive pure wolf ancestor within the last five or so generations.
+(Never wild caught wolves!)

-Note: Though many people still use the term "wolf hybrid," this is not an accurate term.
+Note: Though many people still use the term “wolf hybrid,” this is not an accurate term.
 A ‘hybrid” is the offspring of two different species.
-Following reclassification of the dog by taxonomists in 1993, the domestic dog (canis lupus familiaris) is actually viewed as a domestic variant of the gray wolf (canis lupus).
-Yes, even your Chihuahua.
+Following reclassification of the dog by taxonomists in 1994, the domestic dog (canis lupus familiaris) is actually viewed as a domestic variant of the gray wolf (canis lupus).
+Yes, even your Chihuahua!